 Messaging+WebRTC+SIP = Package of Video Solution API

 MirrorFly, an enterprise messaging solution makes the SIP integration much easier by adding support for SIP to the gateway.
-MirrorFly Video API is designed to allow direct communication with the SIP clients with the help of the MCU component.
+MirrorFly Video Calling API is designed to allow direct communication with the SIP clients with the help of the MCU component.
 With complete support for both Websync, SIP endpoints and the customizable code to support the third-party signaling, MirrorFly gateway will make the signaling interconnection a hassle-free problem.